 It’s admirable that Payoff is merging the both a financial product and education into one platform.
 There’s a lot of room for growth – Payoff could eventually help customers pay off student loans or mortgages, or help them save and invest.
 They do seem to care a lot about getting their customers out of debt, and it’s hard not to get at least a little excited about a financial company that appears to care about their users.

-If using a personal loan to pay off your credit cards makes sense for your financial situation, check out Payoff and get your rate today.
+If using a personal loan to pay off your credit cards makes sense for your financial situation, consider using Payoff.

 Disclosure: We may use affiliate codes when linking to third parties.
 These codes earn us a small commission, but their presence does not influence which services or apps we choose to recommend, or our reviews of them.